Spectral estimates for finite combinations of Hermite functions and null-controllability of hypoelliptic quadratic equations: Introduction

-for all $f \in L^2(\rr^n)$ and $1 \leq j \leq n$, and shows that a function and its Fourier transform cannot both be arbitrarily localized.
+for all $f \in L^2(\rr^n)$ and $1 \leq j \leq n$.
+It shows that a function and its Fourier transform cannot both be arbitrarily localized.
 Moreover, the inequality (\ref{heis}) is an equality if and only if $f$ is of the form

 where $g$ is a function in $L^2(\rr^{n-1})$, $\alpha>0$, and $a$ and $b$ are real constants for which the two infima in (\ref{heis}) are achieved.
 There are various uncertainty principles of different nature.
 We refer in particular the reader to the survey article by Folland and Sitaram~\cite{folland}, and the book of Havin and J\"oricke~\cite{havin} for detailed presentations and references for these topics.